Exilz/apipeline/README.md

 * The `pathParameters` will replace the parameters in your service's path.
 For instance, a request fired with this path : `/documents/:documentId`, and these `pathParameters` : `{ documentId: 'xSfdk21' }` will become `/documents/xSfdk21`.

 * The `queryParameters` are regular query string parameters.
 For instance, a request fired with this path : `/weather` and these `queryParameters` : `{ days: 'mon,tue,sun', location: 'Paris,France' }` will become `/weather?days=mon,tue,sun&location=Paris,France`.

+## Limiting the size of your cache

+If you fear your cache will keep growing, you have some options to make sure it doesn't get too big.

+First, you can use the `clearCache` method to empty all stored data, or just a service's items.
+You might want to implement a button in your interface to give your users the ability to clear it whenever they want if they feel like their app is starting to take too much space.

+The other solution would be to use the capping option.
+If you set `capServices` to true in your [API options](#api-options), or `capService` in your [service options](#services-options), the wrapper will make sure it never stores more items that the amount you configured in `capLimit`.
+This is a good way to restrict the size of stored data for sensitive services, while leaving some of them uncapped.
+Capping is disabled by default.

 ## Middlewares